guitarrapc/ClrProfiler/README.md

 ## Getting Started

-To utilize ClrProfiler with Datadog tracing, include the `ClrProfiler.DatadogTracing` package in your project.
-Initialize the Datadog client and enable the CLR tracker as demonstrated below:
+To utilize ClrProfiler with Datadog metrics, include the `ClrProfiler.DatadogTracing` package in your project.
+Initialize the Dogstatsd and enable the CLR tracker as demonstrated below:

 ```sh
 dotnet add package ClrProfiler.DatadogTracing